 At The Orthopedic Clinic, we believe that surgery can be an effective option, but needs to be agreed upon by the physician and patient after other treatments haven’t helped.

-If the physician and patient agree on surgery, we provide innovative hip treatments like Anterior Hip Replacement.
-The advantages of our approach to Anterior Hip Replacement include:
+If the physician and patient agree on surgery, we provide innovative hip treatments like anterior hip replacement.
+The advantages of our approach to anterior hip replacement include the following:

 - Smaller incisions